 1 Hallelujah.
-Praise God in His sanctuary; praise Him in the firmament of His power.
+Praise Hashem in His sanctuary; praise Him in the sky, His stronghold.

-2 Praise Him for His mighty acts; praise Him according to His abundant greatness.
+2 Praise Him for His mighty acts; praise Him for His exceeding greatness.

-3 Praise Him with the blast of the horn; praise Him with the psaltery and harp.
+3 Praise Him with blasts of the horn; praise Him with harp and lyre.

 ha-l’-lu-HU b’-TAY-ka sho-FAR ha-l’-LU-hu b’-NAY-vel v’-khi-NOR

 The final chapter of Sefer Tehillim invokes the image of an orchestra full of instruments to praise the Lord.
-King David, author of Psalms, had a love for music.
-The Talmud teaches that he kept his harp hung over his bed while he slept, and in the middle of the night, the wind blowing through his open window would make the strings stir.
-We can learn a valuable life lesson from the harp.
-The harder you pluck the strings of a harp, the sweeter its sound.
-According to the Talmud (Sanhedrin 107a), before his sin with Batsheva, King David asked God to be tested and challenged like the forefathers had been because he knew that, like a harp, after confronting life’s challenges he will emerge a better person and closer to God.
+King David, author of Psalms, had a deep love for music.
+The Talmud (Sanhedrin 16a) teaches that he kept his harp hung over his bed while he slept, and in the middle of the night, the wind blowing through his open window would make the strings stir.
+We can learn a valuable life lesson from this harp: The harder one plucks the harp’s strings, the sweeter its sound.
+According to the Talmud (Sanhedrin 107a), before his sin with Batsheva, King David asked Hashem to be tested and challenged like the forefathers had been because he knew that, like a harp, after confronting life’s challenges he would emerge a better person and closer to God.
 Though he initially failed the test, after he admitted his sin and repented, his relationship with Hashem was even stronger than it had been previously.
 David serves as a model for all of repentance and worship of God.
 By studying the precious passages of Sefer Tehillim, we too can overcome any of life’s challenges and achieve unmatched intimacy with Hashem.
 1 comment

-4 Praise Him with the timbrel and dance; praise Him with stringed instruments and the pipe.
+4 Praise Him with timbrel and dance; praise Him with lute and pipe.

-5 Praise Him with the loud-sounding cymbals; praise Him with the clanging cymbals.
+5 Praise Him with resounding cymbals; praise Him with loud-clashing cymbals.

-6 Let every thing that hath breath praise Hashem.
+6 Let all that breathes praise Hashem.
 Hallelujah.